hasherezade/pe_to_shellcode/README.md

 The goal of this project is to provide a possibility to generate PE files that can be injected with minimal effort.
 It is inspired by Stephen Fewer's [ReflectiveDLLInjection](https://github.com/stephenfewer/ReflectiveDLLInjection) - but the difference is that with pe2shc you can add the reflective loading stub post-compilation.
 Also, the header of the PE file is modified in such a way, that you can start executing the injected buffer from the very beginning - just like you would do with a shellcode.
 It will automatically find the stub, and continue loading the full PE.

+Scope of the project
+-
+The stub supports only basic structures of PE format, such as:
++ relocations
++ imports
++ TLS callbacks (called once, before the Entry Point is executed)

+Please keep in mind, that although for the majority of PE files this is sufficient, some executables you encounter may be using other, more complex aspects of the PE format.
+It means, not every PE can be successfuly converted to shellcode.

 Builds
 -
 📦 ⚙️ Download the latest [release](https://github.com/hasherezade/pe_to_shellcode/releases).